Trigger warning: This post may be unsettling to some as it contains mentions of depression.

 Whenever you feel pressured or when anxiety hits, learn a few handy calming techniques so you don’t dwell on being tension.
 Try listening to the music that you like (most importantly, the genre or type that will calm you down), take deep breaths or even take a quick walk to shake it off.

-3. Schedule everything and anything you can
+3. Schedule and plan ahead

 Schedule will help a lot especially during times everyone is chasing deadlines and chances are, you will loose even more sleep worrying about deadlines and to-dos.
 A plan or a schedule stating deadlines clearly is a great way to help you put the restlessness to a stop and taking control over your anxiety.